robert-zaremba/nep-136-fungible-token/README.md

 ### Metadata

-NEP-110 stores metadata on chain, and sets the final structure for the metadata:
+NEP-110 stores metadata on chain, and defines a structure for the metadata:

 ```rust
 struct Metadata {